LeapYear/areas-of-contribution/CONTRIBUTING.md

 This effort is still early and we've got a lot of problems to solve.
 We welcome questions and suggestions for improvement.

 Feel free to open GitHub issues with questions or concerns.
-You can also reach out to your local Engineering Director to learn more, and/or join the conversation on Pivotal Slack at `#feedback-collection`.
+You can also reach out to James, Diego, Colton, or [other] team leads to learn more.

 ## Roadmap
 We're actively working to lower the cost of change to this repo.
 Our goal is to